Retro Revolution: Old School Meets New Cool With the Latest Games, Gadgets and Gear

 If “old school meets new cool” sounds good to you, here’s a look at what’s trending today.

 Arcade 1Up has enjoyed success over the years with its line of retro game cabinets, those 3/4-sized arcade machines featuring ’80s classics such as Ms. Pac-Man and Galaga, as well as countertop and sit-down head-to-head models, and virtual pinball tables.

-The company’s newest gaming experience, however, is the Infinity Game Table ($799 for 24-inch, $999 for 32-inch), a touchscreen tabletop packed with more than 40 iconic board games for up to six people.
+The company’s newest gaming experience, however, is the Infinity Game Table, a touchscreen tabletop packed with more than 40 iconic board games for up to six people.

 This includes classics such as Monopoly, Scrabble, Battleship, Connect-4, Candyland, Sorry! and Trivial Pursuit, to name a few — all playable by using your fingertip on the water- and impact-resistant high-resolution display.

 Infinity Game Table’s legs are removable, should you want to play on your kitchen table or living room’s coffee table.
 No more lost game pieces or someone stealing money from the bank!
 Plus, support for “haptic feedback” means you will feel a slight tactile vibration when, say, rolling the dice or sinking a battleship.